A detailed timeline of the impact and legacy of Rosa Parks across different fields.

 In 1963, the SCLC established the Rosa Parks Freedom Award in honor of her contributions to the civil rights movement.

-In 1979, Rosa Parks was featured on card no. 27 in the Supersisters trading card set.
+In 1979, Rosa Parks was featured on one of the cards in the Supersisters trading card set, as card no. 27.

 In 1991, a bronze sculpture of Rosa Parks was displayed at the National Portrait Gallery.

-In 1993, Rosa Parks was inducted into the National Women's Hall of Fame, with her statue being displayed in the National Statuary Hall.
+In 1993, Rosa Parks was inducted into the National Women's Hall of Fame.

 In 1997, Michigan designated February 4 as Rosa Parks Day.

-In 2000, at the cost of $10 million, Troy University opened the Rosa Parks Library and Museum at the site of Rosa Parks's arrest.
+In 2000, Troy University opened the Rosa Parks Library and Museum at the site of Parks's arrest with a cost of $10 million.

 In 2002, Rosa Parks's apartment in Montgomery was placed on the National Register of Historic Places.

-In 2003, the bus where Rosa Parks refused to move was restored with funding from the Save America's Treasures program and placed on display at The Henry Ford museum.
+In 2003, the bus on which Rosa Parks refused to move was restored with funding from the Save America's Treasures program and placed on display at The Henry Ford museum.

-On October 29, 2005, the Senate approved Concurrent Resolution 61, introduced by Representative Conyers, allowing Rosa Parks's remains to lie in state at the United States Capitol rotunda from October 30 to October 31.
+On October 29, 2005, Concurrent Resolution 61, introduced by Representative Conyers, received approval, allowing Rosa Parks's remains to lie in state at the United States Capitol rotunda from October 30 to October 31.

 In 2005, President Bush signed H.R.
-4145, which authorized a statue of Rosa Parks to be placed in the National Statuary Hall at the United States Capitol.
-Parks was the first Black American to receive this honor.
+4145, authorizing a statue of Rosa Parks to be placed in the National Statuary Hall at the United States Capitol, making her the first Black American to receive this honor.

-In 2006, Nassau County, New York County Executive Tom Suozzi, announced that the Hempstead Transit Center would be renamed the Rosa Parks Hempstead Transit Center in Parks's honor.
+In 2006, Nassau County, New York County Executive Tom Suozzi announced that the Hempstead Transit Center would be renamed the Rosa Parks Hempstead Transit Center in honor of Rosa Parks.

-In 2009, the Portland Boulevard station of the Los Angeles County MetroRail system was officially named Rosa Parks Station and the Rosa Parks Transit Center opened in downtown Detroit at the intersection of Cass and Michigan avenues.
+In 2009, The Portland Boulevard station of the Los Angeles County MetroRail system was officially named Rosa Parks Station, and the Rosa Parks Transit Center opened in downtown Detroit.

 In 2010, the asteroid 284996 Rosaparks, discovered by the Wide-field Infrared Survey Explorer, was named in Rosa Parks's memory.

-On February 4, 2013, Obama proclaimed February 4 as the "100th Anniversary of the Birth of Rosa Parks", calling "upon all Americans to observe this day with appropriate service, community, and education programs to honor Rosa Parks's enduring legacy".
-The Henry Ford museum designated February 4, 2013, as a "National Day of Courage".
-Also on February 4, the United States Postal Service unveiled a postage stamp in Parks's honor.
+On February 4, 2013, Obama proclaimed the day as the "100th Anniversary of the Birth of Rosa Parks", calling for Americans to honor her legacy.
+The Henry Ford Museum designated the day as a "National Day of Courage," and the United States Postal Service unveiled a postage stamp in Parks's honor.

-In 2013, a statue sculpted by Eugene Daub and Rob Firmin, which depicted Rosa Parks on the day of her arrest, was unveiled in the National Statuary Hall, with Obama and House Speaker John Boehner in attendance.
+In 2013, a statue of Rosa Parks sculpted by Eugene Daub and Rob Firmin, depicting her on the day of her arrest, was unveiled in the National Statuary Hall at the United States Capitol, with President Obama and House Speaker John Boehner in attendance.

 In 2014, a statue of Rosa Parks was dedicated at the Essex Government Complex in Newark, New Jersey.